 The most effective remedy for conflict, in Ikeda's view, is one that all people have the power to apply: dialogue.
 "Without dialogue," he writes, "humans are fated to walk in the darkness of their own dogmatic self-righteousness.
 Dialogue is the lamp by which we dispel that darkness, lighting and making visible for each other our steps and the path ahead."2 The effort to meet and speak with people has been a consistent focus of Ikeda's activities.
 More than this, however, he has built bridges of communication where walls of suspicion and mistrust have been erected.

 The clearest example of this is in China.
-In 1968, at a meeting attended by nearly 20,000 university students, Ikeda issued a bold proposal for the normalization of Japan-China relations.
+In 1968, at a meeting attended by over 10,000 university students, Ikeda issued a bold proposal for the normalization of Japan-China relations.
 The two countries were at the time still technically in a state of war and anti-Chinese and anticommunist sentiments were widespread in Japan.
 Following this speech, Ikeda was strongly criticized, even receiving death threats from right wingers.
 Ikeda, as his mentor Toda before him, saw peace with China as fundamental to the stability of the Asian region, and considered the reintegration of China into the international community as vital to world peace.
 His call helped establish the groundwork for a series of political-level exchanges with China, culminating in restoration of diplomatic relations in 1972.
 Ikeda's behind-the-scenes efforts to bring this about are today widely acknowledged in China.

 Ikeda and his wife, Kaneko, talk with Chinese citizens, during his third visit to China in 1975.

 Soka Gakkai youth from Japan meet with Chinese students in Shanghai, 2006.